-The Fair has four distinct stages commencing with the year long planning, supervision of travellers encampments prior to the Fair weekend, the six day main event and the ongoing clean up.
+The Fair has four distinct stages commencing with the year long planning, supervision of travellers encampments prior to the Fair weekend, the six day main event and the ongoing clean up then the movement away from the Fair.

-The planning for 2013 commences immediately after the assessment of this year's event is completed.
+The planning for 2014 commenced immediately after the assessment of the 2013 event is completed.

-Although all partner agencies spend the year organising the provision of sites and facilities for the travellers for the period (often up to three weeks) before they are allowed on the Fair Hill site and most travellers take up these provided facilities some go where they want. eg the occupation of the hay meadow at Melmerby.
-This causes problems for farmers and house holders and MASCG is obliged to make daily tours of the sites and verges to monitor the numbers and deal with any issues which arise.
+Although all partner agencies spend the year organising the provision of sites and facilities for the travellers for the period (often up to three weeks) before they are allowed on the Fair Hill site and most travellers take up these provided facilities some go where they want eg the occupation of the hay meadow at Melmerby by horses again in 2013.
+This causes problems for local communities, farmers and house holders and MASCG is obliged to make daily tours of the sites and verges to monitor the numbers and deal with any issues which arise.
+This is becoming more resource intensive for the Police and the Council.